Freecell Solver's Future Directions

-- Validity and Stability Tests - making sure various runs of Freecell Solver do not crash and produce valid output. (that can be verified by playing the solution, or analyzing the run-time trace).
+- Validity and Stability Tests - making sure various runs of Freecell Solver do not crash and produce valid output. (that can be verified by playing the solution, or analysing the run-time trace).
 Also, making sure that too virtually identical runs (differing only in insignificant parameters) produce identical results.

 For performing the test, you can use any tool that can be easily installed on a GNU-based UNIX derivative.
 I would prefer if the tests were written in a combination of C, Perl and Bash (or plain sh).
 Still, I will accept tests written in other languages or frameworks, because they are better than no tests at all, and can easily be re-implemented should the need arise.